The OSU Small Farms Programs hosts four Women Farmer Networks throughout the state.

 Mission Statement: Waggies provides women farmers in the north Willamette Valley of Oregon with opportunities for creating community by expanding knowledge, business networking and socializing in a supportive, open environment.

-Waggies meets monthly for farm tours and potlucks offered at member farms in the north Willamette region.
+Waggies meets throughout the year for farm tours and potlucks offered at member farms in the north Willamette region.
 Additional education, skill building, and networking events and support are offered.
 We communicate through facebook and an email listserv.